v3 is the the free utility that is used to manage many aspects of our

 runtime configuration options that are available.

-Te Peer-to-Peer configuration table in ECOM100s can also be configured to allow the ECOM100 to operate as a Modbus TCP/IP client (master) utilizing the DirectLOGIC PLC's networking instructions (RX / WX and NetRX / NetWX).
+Setup the internal Peer-to-Peer configuration table in ECOMs and ECOM100s so that networking instructions (RX / WX and NETRX / NETWX) will not be forced to use TCP/IP broadcasts.
+The Peer-to-Peer configuration table in ECOM100s can also be configured to allow the ECOM100 to operate as a Modbus TCP/IP client (master) utilizing the DirectLOGIC PLC's networking instructions (RX / WX and NETRX / NETWX).

-Also new is the 'Test Email' function allows you to test the Email configuration parameters that are stored in the ECOM100 and you can setup Email Authentication via a User ID and Password if required.
+NetEdit3 also has the 'Test CPU Access' function to verify the backplane communication through the ECOM and ECOM100 to the PLC's CPU.
+The 'Test Email' function allows you to test the Email configuration parameters that are stored in the ECOM100 and you can setup Email Authentication via a User ID and Password if required.